Learning Lipschitz Feedback Policies from Expert Demonstrations: Closed-Loop Guarantees, Generalization and Robustness

+Our objective is to learn a feedback policy from the dataset $X, U$ of expert demonstrations to solve the control task~\eqref{eq:opt_control_value_function} while remaining robust to (adversarial) disturbances~$\delta$ of full-state measurements.
+To this end, we seek an optimization-based learning formulation that allows us to explicitly constrain the sensitivity of the learned policy to (adversarial) disturbances.
+The Lipschitz constant of the learned policy serves as a measure of its sensitivity to disturbances, and we thereby formulate the (adversarially) robust policy learning problem as a Lipschitz-constrained policy learning problem~\cite{VK-AAALM-FP:20}:

-where $L$ is the loss function of the learning problem, $\lip(\pi)$ is the Lipschitz constant of the policy $\pi$, and $\alpha\in \mathbb{R}_{\geq 0}$ is a target upper bound for the Lipschitz constant of the learned policy $\widehat{\pi}_N$ (the minimizer in~\eqref{eq:Opt_prob}).
-The Lipschitz constraint in~\eqref{eq:Opt_prob} serves as a mechanism to induce robustness of the closed-loop performance under the learned policy~$\widehat{\pi}_N$ (smaller the parameter $\alpha$, the more robust the policy $\widehat{\pi}_N$ is to the perturbations $\delta$~\cite{MF-AR-HH-MM-GJP:19}).
+where $L$ is a strictly convex and Lipschitz continuous loss function for the learning problem, $\lip(\pi)$ is the Lipschitz constant of the policy $\pi$, and $\alpha\in \mathbb{R}_{\geq 0}$ is a target upper bound for the Lipschitz constant of the learned policy $\widehat{\pi}$ (the minimizer in~\eqref{eq:Opt_prob}).
+The Lipschitz constraint in~\eqref{eq:Opt_prob} serves as a mechanism to induce robustness of the learned policy to disturbances~$\delta$ (the smaller the parameter $\alpha$, the more robust the policy $\widehat{\pi}$ is to the disturbances $\delta$~\cite{MF-AR-HH-MM-GJP:19}).
 Figure~\ref{fig: pipeline} illustrates our setup.